OPA-Labs/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Redshift/README.md

 All we want to know is how much bikes we should prepare for the next week.
 To avoid the situation when the supply could not meet the demand.

 ### Architecture Diagram
-We upload data into S3.
+We used EC2 for import data into Redshift.
 Then, we used Amazon Machine Learning for training model and prediction.
 All of the output will be stored into S3.

 ![1.png](/images/1.png)